Using Material from Our Site

 Using Public Domain Texts, Images, Audio and Film

-All articles published under a Creative Commons Attribution-ShareAlike 3.0 license.
-This means you can use our material for any purpose as long as you attribute the author and The Public Domain Review as follows and publish under the same license:
+All unquoted text in our Collection posts and our Articles are published under a Creative Commons Attribution-ShareAlike 3.0 license.
+This means you can use our material for any purpose as long as you:

-[Article Title] was originally published by [Name of Author] in The Public Domain Review under a Creative Commons Attribution-ShareAlike 3.0 license.
-If you wish to reuse it please see: http://publicdomainreview.org/legal/
+“This article / [Article Title] was originally published in The Public Domain Review [hyperlink to article on The Public Domain Review] under a Creative Commons Attribution-ShareAlike 3.0.
+If you wish to reuse it please see: http://publicdomainreview.org/legal/”

-The license prohibits the ‘re-user’ from using the attribution requirement to suggest that the original author or licensor endorses or supports a particular use of a work.
+- do not use the attribution requirement to suggest that the original author or licensor (us!) endorses or supports a particular use of a work.